Functions#

 Basic functions#

-We already have experience of a key C++ function in the main routine required as an entry point in every command line program.
-Remember that the basic syntax was
+We already have experience of a key C++ function through the main routine, required as an entry point in every command line program.
+Remember that the full basic syntax was

 int main(int argc, char[]* argv){